 Wine in the Bible

-Wine in the Bible is a series of articles by Wine Trail Traveler writer Meghan Sullivan.
+Wine in the Bible is a series of articles by Wine Trail Traveler writer Meghan Neumeier.
 Articles were originally published in the Wine Trail Traveler Quarterly.

-Meghan Sullivan currently teaches religion at Incarnation Catholic School in Centerville, Ohio.
+Meghan Neumeier currently is a director of religious education for a small community in Dayton, Ohio.
 She has an M.A. in theological studies from the University of Dayton and a B.A. in English from St. Mary’s College of Maryland.
 Her column entitled “ Wine and the Bible” discusses connections between wine, the Bible, and Christianity.